vincent-pradeilles/swift-tips/README.md

 ## Using parallelism to speed-up `map()`

-Almost all Apple devices able to run Swift code are powered by a multi-core CPU, consequently making a good use of parallelism is a great way to improve code performance. `map()` is a perfect candidate for such an optimization, because it is almost trivial to implement a parallel version.
+Almost all Apple devices able to run Swift code are powered by a multi-core CPU, consequently making a good use of parallelism is a great way to improve code performance. `map()` is a perfect candidate for such an optimization, because it is almost trivial to define a parallel implementation.

 ```swift